The geometry of 2-calibrated manifolds: Estimated transversality and finite, Whitney (A), approximate holomorphic stratifications

-A local solution furnished by the use of reference sections will hold over the ball $B_{g_k}(x,O(1))$, but the reference section is supported in $B_{g_k}(x,O(k^{1/6}))$.
-The consequence is that there will be interference among different solutions, but unlike transversality, estimated transversality does behave well under addition.
+This problem is known to have a solution \cite{Au02,IMP01}.
+The solution of the local transversality problem along $D_h$ will produce a new function $F_{k,x}-u_{k,x}$, and therefore a perturbation so that we obtain estimated transversality along $D$ for $\tau_k+\chi_{k,x}$ over the ball $B_{g_k}(x,\rho)$.
+But the reference section is supported in $B_{g_k}(x,\rho''k^{1/6})$, being the consequence that there will be interference among different local solutions.
+However, unlike transversality, estimated transversality does behave well under addition, and in the presence of ``enough'' local estimated transversality, Donaldson's globalization procedure gives global estimated transversality (see the proof of theorem \ref{thm:main2}).